Azathothas/Stars/README.md

 ## Rust

+- [flox/flox](https://github.com/flox/flox) – Harness the power of Nix
+- [tsirysndr/superviseur](https://github.com/tsirysndr/superviseur) – Define and run multi-service applications on isolated environments with Nix or Docker ❄️🐋 🛠️ 💻 ✨
+- [rgwood/systemctl-tui](https://github.com/rgwood/systemctl-tui) – A fast, simple TUI for interacting with systemd services and their logs
 - [rosenpass/rosenpass](https://github.com/rosenpass/rosenpass) – Rosenpass is a post-quantum secure VPN that uses WireGuard to transport the actual data.
 - [w4/pisshoff](https://github.com/w4/pisshoff) – 🧸 fully isolated honeypot ssh server using thrussh
 - [mkj/sunset](https://github.com/mkj/sunset) – SSH for Rust, no_std and elsewhere